choihojoid/choihojoid/README.md

 <div>

-- 🐣 I was born in `Daegu`, Korea in `1997`.
+- 🎓 I majored in `Global Biomedical Engineering` at `Sungkunykwan University` in Korea.
-- 💒 I'm currently living in `Daegu`, Korea.
+- 💒 I'm currently living in `Daegu`, `South Korea`.
 - 🎯 I'm currently interested in `backend developer`.
-- 🎓 I majored in `Global Biomedical Engineering` at `Sungkunykwan University` in Korea.
 - 💻 I am currently studying at `Samsung Software Academy For Youth` in Korea.

 </div>